Explore Waitohi Bush Reserve: Tranquil Camping in Temuka’s Scenic Bushland

 Accessibility Easily accessible from camping areas

-Condition Clean and relatively new
+Condition Clean and functional

 Parking Available near the toilets